 Composting involves decomposing organic materials by using worms and other organisms.
 To speed up the process, composting facilities add heat and oxygen.
 Food waste, leaves and yard clippings are all great for composting.
 Plastic is not.

 Non-compostable bags won’t break down in a composting facility.
-Instead, they will contaminate the batch with plastic.
-Using compostable bags to pick up your dog’s poop is a necessary step to saving the environment.
-But even with the right bag, not all municipalities are equipped to compost pet waste.
+Instead, they will contaminate the batch with plastic, but even with the right bag, not all municipalities are equipped to compost pet waste.

 Where Can You Compost Dog Poop?

 Dog poop contains harmful bacteria that can contaminate compost if not properly disinfected.
-Unfortunately, many composting facilities aren’t properly equipped to deal with your pet’s poop.
-Check this list to see if you can compost dog poop where you live!
+Unfortunately, many composting facilities aren’t properly equipped to deal with your pet’s poop – but we’re hoping to change that.

 - Saint John